pfe-rs/izvestaji/content/zbornik/2025/simulations-of-autonomous-drone-en.md

 ---
 title: Simulations of an Autonomous Drone for Object Tracking
+summary: A project focused on simulating an autonomous drone for object tracking, conducted at the 2025 Summer Camp for Senior Participants, authored by Ana Bogdanović and Lana Lejić.
+svg_image: /images/zbornik/2025/simulacije-autonomnog-drona/grafabs.svg
 ---

-Authors: Ana Bogdanović and Lana Lejić
+**Authors:**

+Ana Bogdanović, 2nd-year student at the Mathematical Grammar School in Belgrade

+Lana Lejić, 3rd-year student at Jovan Cvijić Grammar School in Modriča

+**Mentors:**

+Aleksa Račić,

-Mentors: Aleksa Račić, Nikola Drakulić, and Djordje Marijanović
+Nikola Drakulić,

+Đorđe Marjanović,

 Keywords: autonomous drone, object tracking, Kalman filter, A* algorithm, simulation, ArduPilot, Gazebo

 ### **Abstract:**